BlueBrain/hpc-coding-conventions/cpp/formatting/README.md

 template <typename T>
 your cpp(code);
 ```
-A C++ snippet should be named after the clang-format configuration key it highlights, if any.
+If a C++ snippet highlights a particular clang-format configuration key, then it should be named after it.